deeptii-20/cse-490g1-final-project/README.md

    5. `get_train_test_data` takes the dataset of scores (output of `get_scores`) and separates it into training and test data.
 The training data is generated by randomly selecting 80% of rows (user_encoding, track_encoding, score) for each user.
 The test data is the remaining 20% of the rows in the dataset.

-### Neural Network
+### Neural Network Model Definition

 We trained a Neural Collaborative Filtering model on the dataset in order to generate track scores for the users.
+We chose an NCF model because it learns and predict user-item interactions based on past interactions.
+The Spotify dataset is user-song interaction based, which is implicit feedback, which makes it easier to gather lots of data.
+NCFs are able to utilize this implicit feedback in the data in order to learn user song audio preferences in order to predict the likelihood of the user liking a particular track.
+Thus, this model seemed like a good deep learning solution for a Spotify song recommendation system.
 This network and the train and test methods are defined in `network.py`.

 The network first generates 2 embedded layers (1 for users and 1 for tracks) to represent their traits in a lower dimensional space in order to learn the features of the users and tracks.
 We had 9 features for the embedded layers, since each user and track has 9 traits.